- Certification and Licensure

 Post-Baccalaureate Teaching Licensure

-Marquette’s master's of education and teaching licensure programs are designed to help working professionals with bachelor’s degree earn Wisconsin teaching licenses and master’s degrees OR teaching certification only.
+Marquette’s master's of education and teaching licensure programs are designed to help working professionals with a bachelor’s degree earn Wisconsin teaching licenses and master’s degrees OR teaching certification only.
 These licensure programs, based on current theory and practice, are aligned with the knowledge, skills and dispositions related to effective teaching and articulated in the Wisconsin State Teaching Standards for Licensure and Professional Development.
 Successful completion of one of these programs leads to licensure as a teacher in the state of Wisconsin.
 Students interested in licensure in another state are advised to contact the office of certification for that state early in their course of studies.
 For individuals with an academic background in science, technology, engineering, or math, please also see our master's of education in STEM teaching.

 Like Marquette’s undergraduate teacher preparation program, these graduate certification programs prepare teachers to uphold the Jesuit traditions of care for the person, social justice, academic excellence, ethical behavior and service to the urban community.
 Such a commitment demands that teachers develop a deep understanding of the subjects they teach, learn to use culturally responsive and developmentally appropriate pedagogies, and integrate technology to facilitate learning for all students.